OpenPGP/openpgp.org/_software/01-17-autocrypt.md

 modified: 2019-10-25T15:00:00-00:00
 ---

 Autocrypt is an Add-On for Mozilla Thunderbird.
-It implements OpenPGP on a very user friendly way.
+It implements OpenPGP in a very user friendly manner.
 Following the concepts of Autocrypt the user experience a full automated OpenPGP experience.

 ### Key Facts